crossbario/crossbar-examples/benchmark/web/README.md

 # Scaling up Crossbar.io - Web Services

-This examples demonstrates benchmarking the multi-core ready Web service built into Crossbar.io.
-The Web services that are available include static file hosting, file upload, WebSocket endpoints, CGI and WSGI endpoints and more.
-Please see [here](http://crossbar.io/docs/Web-Services/) for the full list.
+This example is benchmarking the Web service built into Crossbar.io.
+Multi-core support allows Crossbar.io to scale-up performance by utilizing multiple cores in CPUs for providing Web services over HTTP.

-In these tests, Crossbar.io running on a single quad-core Xeon CPU was serving HTTP over 10GbE at
+In these tests, Crossbar.io running on a single quad-core Xeon CPU was serving HTTP requests over 10GbE at

 * **over 170,000 HTTP reqs/s** at **1ms avg latency**
 * **over 1 GB/s HTTP reply traffic**

-> Web services are powered by [Twisted Web](http://twistedmatrix.com/documents/current/web/howto/using-twistedweb.html) under the hood.
+> The Web services that are available include static file hosting, file upload, WebSocket endpoints, CGI and WSGI endpoints and more (please see [here](http://crossbar.io/docs/Web-Services/) for the full list).
+Web services are powered by [Twisted Web](http://twistedmatrix.com/documents/current/web/howto/using-twistedweb.html) under the hood.
 WebSocket, WAMP and scaling on multi-core is provided by Crossbar.io.

 **Contents**